Posted Date:September 27, 2013

 In the event of a closure of the federal government (more commonly referred to as a shutdown or furlough), there will be minimal impact on schools, lenders, and guaranty agencies and their ability to administer the Title IV Programs.
 While our federal offices would be closed during a federal government closure, the majority of our Title IV processors, contact centers, and Web sites will remain operational.
 In this announcement, we provide operational guidance about Federal Student Aid's communications, customer service contact centers, processing systems, and training events should a federal government shutdown occur.

 If a federal government shutdown occurs, we will operate as follows:

 We will provide updated information related to the shutdown on the Information for Financial Aid Professionals (IFAP) Web site, as feasible.
 We will not post routine guidance.
 Please monitor the IFAP Web site for further information, particularly following the reopening of the federal government.

-Most of our customer service call centers will remain open.
-For complete information regarding the operational status of the various customer service call centers, refer to the attachment to this announcement titled "Operational Status of Customer Service Call Centers During Federal Government Closure."
+Most of our customer service contact centers will remain open.
+For complete information regarding the operational status of the various customer service contact centers, refer to the attachment to this announcement titled "Operational Status of Customer Service Contact Centers During Federal Government Closure."

 Campus-Based Program Processing

 The eCampus-Based (eCB) Web site will remain operational in the event of a shutdown and institutions will be able to submit the Fiscal Operations Report for 2012-2013 and the Application to Participate for 2014-2015 (FISAP).
 In the event of a shutdown, however, we will extend the October 1, 2013, filing deadline for the FISAP due to the closure of the Campus-Based Call Center.
 The closure of the Campus-Based Call Center is noted in the attachment to this announcement.